Medline General Terms and Conditions of Sale

 19 Governing Law and Jurisdiction

-(1) The Contract and any non-contractual obligations arising out of or in connection with it shall in all respects be governed by, and construed in accordance with the laws of the England and Wales, excluding the rules relating to the conflict of laws and the 1980 Vienna Convention on the international sale of goods.
+(1) The Contract shall in all respects be governed by, and construed in accordance with the laws of the Netherlands excluding the rules relating to the conflict of laws and the 1980 Vienna Convention on the international sale of goods.

-(2) The Parties agree to submit any and all disputes arising out of or in connection with the Contract (including any and all disputes relating to any non-contractual obligations arising out of or in connection with the Contract) to the competent court in London and both parties consent, regardless of any law or treaty to the contrary, to the exclusive jurisdiction of such court.
+(2) The Parties agree to submit any and all disputes arising under the Contract to the competent court in Arnhem and both parties consent, regardless of any law or treaty to the contrary, to the exclusive jurisdiction of such court.

 (1) Customer has no right, power or authority to bind Medline to any agreement or obligation in relation to any third party.
 These General Terms and any Contract is binding on and inures to the benefit of each of Medline’s and Customer's respective successors and assigns.